NCarson/makefile-for-js/README.md

 * Make sure you have GNU makefile.
 Ubuntu/Debian: `sudo apt-get install make`
 * core: `sudo npm install -g browserify uglify`
-* optional for ES6 (if your not sure you want it): `sudo npm install -g babel-cli` You will still need presets in your dev-dependicies such as `babel-preset-es2015`.
+* optional for ES6 (if your not sure you want it): `sudo npm install -g babel-cli` You will still need presets in your dev-dependencies such as `babel-preset-es2015`.
 * optional templating: `sudo npm install -g mustache json`
 * optional linting: `sudo npm install -g eslint`
 * optional for using bundle-phobia `sudo npm install -g bundle-phobia`